CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 ================

 So far, we have :ref:`reviewed the concepts <tutorial-plugin-concepts>` necessary to create your first plugin.
-In this section, first, we :ref:`explain the Pomodoro technique <tutorial-pomodoro-technique>` that will be implemented for time management in the plugin.
+In this section, we:

+#. :ref:`Explain the Pomodoro technique <tutorial-pomodoro-technique>` that will be implemented for time management in the plugin.
-Second, we describe the :ref:`steps to develop the plugin <tutorial-plugin-steps>`.
+#.
+Describe the :ref:`steps to develop the plugin <tutorial-plugin-steps>`.
-Finally, we :ref:`present the main features <tutorial-plugin-features>` that will be displayed in Spyder once the plugin is developed and published.
+#. :ref:`Present the main features <tutorial-plugin-features>` that will be displayed in Spyder once the plugin is developed and published.

 .. _tutorial-pomodoro-technique: